Quentin18/newspapers/index.md

 ### Political orientation of speakers and newspapers

 Another way of assessing the pertinence of the sentiment scores to indicate the ideology of the seakers is by projecting the speaker-specific scores into a substantively meaningful vector space, that has a maximum variance.
 Using standard dimensionality reduction techniques such as principal component analysis (PCA), we can then visualize the repartition of speakers according to their sentiment scores.
 In this section, we focused on the identified athors of the quotes that belong to one of the two selected parties.
 We tried to emphasize the demarcation of the parties using the speaker-pecific sentiment scores.
-Are the sentiment scores attributed to each speaker meaningful to describe its political orientation?
+Are the sentiment scores attributed to each speaker meaningful to describe his/her political orientation?
 In other words, can we use the sentiment scores to distinguish speakers from opposing parties?
+Each datapoint in the plots correspond to a speaker caracterized by the sentiment scores averaged over all of his/her quotations.

 Note that only two components are selected, for visualisation purposes.

 <!-- Figure: Results of PCA with graph of speakers and newspapers, on en met que un non de PCA graph??? -->